ManojG1978/aks-training/README.md

 5) Review rollout status and ensure the upgrade is successful by accessing the site\
 `kubectl rollout status deployment helloworld-mvc-deployment`
 6) Rollback the deployment to the previous version\
-`kubectl rollout undo deployment helloworld-mvc-deployment --record`
+`kubectl rollout undo deployment helloworld-mvc-deployment`
 7) Review deployment history\
 `kubectl rollout history deployment helloworld-mvc-deployment`